Fee adjustments at Parks Canada

 Parks Canada is pleased to offer a service by which travel trade can purchase Adult, Senior and Family/Group Discovery Passes for your FIT clients at net rates with no minimum order required.
 Place your order today!

 Free admission for youth 17 and under

 Admission to all national parks, national historic sites, and national marine conservation areas operated by Parks Canada will be provided free of charge for visitors 17 and under.
 A pass is not required to take advantage of free admission for youth.

 Waterton Lakes National Park

 The prairies of Alberta meet the peaks of the Rocky Mountains in Waterton Lakes National Park.
 This beautiful landscape was impacted by a wildfire in September 2017.

-Waterton Lakes National Park is open and ready to welcome visitors in 2018, however, areas of Waterton Lakes National Park remain closed due to safety hazards and infrastructure damage from the Kenow Wildfire.
+Waterton Lakes National Park is open and ready to welcome visitors, however, areas of Waterton Lakes National Park remain closed due to safety hazards and infrastructure damage from the Kenow Wildfire.

-Visit our What's open in 2018 page for an up-to-date list of open areas.
+Visit our What's open page for an up-to-date list of open areas.